 DCC collects and processes your personal data to comply with its legal obligations under its DCC Licence.
 DCC is subject to express obligations in the DCC Licence in relation to the Switching Services.
 The Licence was granted to DCC under statutory powers of the Secretary of State and Ofgem.

 Who does DCC share my personal data with?

 We will disclose your personal data to the following categories of recipients:

-- Third party energy companies or companies in the energy industry who are parties to the Smart Energy Code, REC, or who are otherwise involved in facilitating or enabling the Switching Services, or process personal data for purposes that are described in this Privacy Notice.
-This will include: energy suppliers, MPAS, Electricity Enquiry Service ("EES"), distribution network operators, gas transporters, UK Link, DES, MRASCo, meter asset, equipment managers and price comparison websites.
+- Third party energy companies or companies in the energy industry who are parties to the Smart Energy Code, Retail Energy Code (including the REC Code Manager and REC Performance Assurer), or who are otherwise involved in facilitating or enabling the Switching Services, or process personal data for purposes that are described in this Privacy Notice.
+This will include: energy suppliers, Meter Point Administration Service, Electricity Enquiry Service ("EES"), distribution network operators, gas transporters, UK Link, the Balancing and Settlement Code Company (BSCCo) Data Enquiry Service, Meter Asset Provider, equipment managers and price comparison websites.
 Each of these parties will act as a separate controller, so we recommend that you review their privacy notices for further information in relation to their activities and how they will use your personal data.

 - Group companies or third party services providers who provide services to us (for example, to support the delivery of, provide functionality on, or help to enhance the security of the Switching Services).
 The following entities are key service providers to us for the purpose of providing the Switching Services:

 - To any competent law enforcement body, regulatory, government agency, court or other third party where we believe disclosure is necessary (i) as a matter of applicable law or regulation, (ii) to exercise, establish or defend our legal rights, or (iii) to protect your vital interests or those of any other person.

 How does DCC keep my personal data secure?